Algebraic interaction strength for translation surfaces with multiple singularities: Bouw-M oller surfaces

-\end{itemize} \paragraph{1 - List of segments.} From the above estimates on the length of sides and diagonals of the polygons $P(i)$ we distinguish two types of segments.
-The following segments are \emph{long} non-adjacent segments (resp. pairs of adjacent segments), whose length is constraint to be more than $2 \sqrt{2} - 1$ because of their position within the polygons. \begin{itemize} \item[(a)] Non-adjacent segments of $P(i)$ for $2 \leq i \leq m-3$; \item[(b)] Pairs of adjacent segments which share an endpoint on a side of $P(i)$ for $2 \leq i \leq m-3$; \item[(c)] Non-adjacent segments of $P(2)$ (resp. $P(m-3)$) whose endpoints lie on two sides of $P(2)$ (resp. $P(m-3)$) which are separated by at least a long side (this occurs only if $m \geq 6$); \item[(d)] Non-adjacent segments of $P(1)$ (resp. $P(m-2)$) whose endpoints lie on two sides of $P(1)$ (resp. $P(m-2)$) which are separated by at least two sides; \item[(e)] Non-adjacent segments of $P(0)$ (resp. $P(m-1)$) whose endpoints lie on two sides of $P(0)$ (resp. $P(m-1)$) which are separated by at least two sides (when $n \geq 8$ the length of a short diagonal has length greater than $2\sqrt{2}-1$ - a separation by three sides is required for $n \leq 7$). \item[(f)] Non-adjacent segments of $P(1)$ (resp. $P(m-2)$), (when $m \geq 4$) whose endpoints lie on two sides located on either side of a long side of $P(1)$ (resp. $P(m-2)$) ; \end{itemize} These estimates come from the fact that the lengths of segments (a) to (f) are greater than the lengths of the segments connecting the endpoints of the sides of the polygon to which their endpoints belong.
+From the above estimates on the length of sides and diagonals of the polygons $P(i)$ we distinguish two types of segments.
+The following segments are \emph{long} non-adjacent segments (resp. long pairs of adjacent segments), whose length is constraint to be more than $2 \sqrt{2} - 1$ because of their position within the polygons. \begin{itemize} \item[(a)] Non-adjacent segments of $P(i)$ for $2 \leq i \leq m-3$; \item[(b)] Pairs of adjacent segments which share an endpoint on a side of $P(i)$ for $2 \leq i \leq m-3$; \item[(c)] Non-adjacent segments of $P(1)$ (resp. $P(m-2)$) whose endpoints lie on two sides of $P(1)$ (resp. $P(m-2)$) which are separated by at least a long side of $P(1)$; \item[(d)] Non-adjacent segments of $P(0)$ (resp. $P(m-1)$) whose endpoints lie on two sides of $P(0)$ (resp. $P(m-1)$) which are separated by at least two sides (when $n \geq 8$ the length of a short diagonal has length greater than $2\sqrt{2}-1$). \end{itemize} These estimates come from the fact that the lengths of segments (a) to (d) are greater than the lengths of the segments connecting the endpoints of the sides of the polygon to which their endpoints belong.
 This argument relies on the fact that each of the polygons is convex with obtuse angles.

 Then, the remaining non-adjacent segments (resp. pairs of adjacent segments) may a priori have length less than $2\sqrt{2}-1$.
-These are: \begin{itemize} \item[(g)] Non-adjacent segments of $P(1)$ (resp. $P(m-2)$) (when $m \geq 3$) whose endpoints lie on two sides located on either side of a short side of $P(1)$ (resp. $P(m-2)$) ; \item[(h)] Non-adjacent segments of $P(0)$ (resp. $P(m-1)$) whose endpoints lie on two sides located on either side of a short side of $P(0)$ (resp. $P(m-1)$) ; \item[(i)] Pairs of adjacent segments with a segment inside $P(0)$ (resp. $P(m-1)$). \end{itemize}
+These are: \begin{itemize} \item[(e)] Non-adjacent segments of $P(1)$ (resp. $P(m-2)$) (when $m \geq 3$) whose endpoints lie on two sides located on either side of a short side of $P(1)$ (resp. $P(m-2)$) ; \item[(f)] Non-adjacent segments of $P(0)$ (resp. $P(m-1)$) whose endpoints lie on two sides located on either side of a short side of $P(0)$ (resp. $P(m-1)$) ; \item[(g)] Pairs of adjacent segments with a segment inside $P(0)$ (resp. $P(m-1)$). \end{itemize}

 \begin{Rema} Single adjacent segments are left alone since they do not contribute to the count of $n_{\alpha}$. \end{Rema}